emboiko/Socket_Singleton/readme.md

 ---

-If we specify the kwarg `strict=False`, we can raise and capture a custom exception, `MultipleSingletonsError`, rather than entirely destroying the process which fails to become the singleton.
+If we specify the kwarg `strict=False`, we can raise and capture a **custom exception**, `MultipleSingletonsError`, rather than entirely destroying the process which fails to become the singleton.

 ```
 from Socket_Singleton import Socket_Singleton, MultipleSingletonsError